-LEVEL 1 LEVE L 2 LEVEL 3 DURATION: Full year DURAT ION: Full year DURATION: Full year ENTRY EXPECTATION: ENTRY EXPECTATION: ENTRY EXPECTATION: Successful achievement in Year 10 Art is desirable. sful achievement in Leve Art is desirable.
+Level 2 Art offers students the opportunity to develop skills through practical research and investigation and to extend ideas into the use of paint as a medium.

+LEVEL 3

+DURATION: Full year

+ENTRY EXPECTATION:

 Successful achievement in Level 2 Visual Art is desirable.

+COURSE DESCRIPTION:
-COURS SE DESCRIPTION: COURS E DESCRIPTION: COURSE DESCRIPTION: This course offers study in a range of Art areas: Level 2 Art offers students the opportunity to develop skills through practical research and investigation The focus of study at Level 3 is on creativity and the development of original ideas. • Art History / Appreciation and to extend ideas into the use Students will be made aware of wing and Painting Itmaking paint as a medium. developments in Art both in New Zealand and abroad. display relating to an area ACHIE VEMENT STANDARDS: ACHIE /EMENT STANDARDS: ACHIEVEMENT STANDARDS: Interna I: 10 credits Interna I: 8 credits Internal: 8 credits External: 5 credits If a student successfully completes both internal assessments, they will be offered the opportunity to be entered for 2.4 - the external AS.
-External: 12 credits External: 14 credits AS Description Cr AS Description Cr AS Description Cr 91912 Use practice-based visual inquiry to explore Aotearoa New Zealand's Māori context and another cultural context 5i 91311 Use drawing methods to apply knowledge of conventions appropriate to painting 4i 91446 Use drawing to demonstrate understanding of conventions appropriate to painting 4i 91913 Produce resolved artwork appropriate to established art making conventions 5i 91316 Develop ideas in a related series of drawings appropriate to established painting practice 4i 91451 Systematically clarify ideas using drawing informed by established practice 4i 91915 Create a sustained body of related artworks in response to an art making proposition 5e 91321 Produce a systematic body of work that shows understanding of art making conventions and ideas within painting 12e 51456 Produce a systematic body of work that integrates conventions and regenerate ideas within painting practice 14e

-All Level 1 - 3 courses are endorsed.
+The focus of study at Level 3 is on creativity and the development of original ideas.
+Students will be made aware of developments in Art both in New Zealand and abroad.
+ACHIEVEMENT STANDARDS: Internal: 8 credits If a student successfully completes both internal assessments, they will be offered the opportunity to be entered for 2.4 - the external AS.
+External: 12 credits ACHIEVEMENT STANDARDS: Internal: 8 credits External: 14 credits AS Description Cr AS Description Cr AS Description Cr 91912 Use practice-based visual inquiry to explore Aotearoa New Zealand's Māori context and another cultural context 5i 91311 Use drawing methods to apply knowledge of conventions appropriate to painting 4i 91446 Use drawing to demonstrate understanding of conventions appropriate to painting 4i 91913 Produce resolved artwork appropriate to established art making conventions 5i 91316 Develop ideas in a related series of drawings appropriate to established painting practice 4i 91451 Systematically clarify ideas using drawing informed by established practice 4i 91914 Explore visual arts processes and conventions to inform own art making 5e 91321 Produce a systematic body of work that shows understanding of art making conventions and ideas within painting 12e 51456 Produce a systematic body of work that integrates conventions and regenerate ideas within painting practice 14e All Level 1 - 3 courses are endorsed.
 CAREER OPPORTUNITIES: A study of the visual arts provides a valuable background for careers such as architect, engineer, teacher, printer, animator, graphic designer, photographer, landscaper, publisher, advertising, work in the film industry, illustrator, fashion design, interior decorator, events co-ordinator, freelance artist, hairdresser, worker in the hospitality industry, chef - in fact most careers requiring a creative input.
+KŌTUI AKO VIRTUAL LEARNING NETWORK AOTEAROA